JohnnyBee86/DataDrivenDungeon/README.md

 # Data Driven Dungeon Delver
- - A RPG running in Windows Forms powered by CRUD functionality and .NET 6
+ - A Role Playing Game running in Windows Forms powered by CRUD functionality and .NET 6
  - Written by Elias McKee and John Bartholomew

 ## Requirements